dilyn-corner/KISS-kde/README.md

    you to test your own kernel configs.

 3. You will require exactly `realpath` from `coreutils` to build a single package.
-The others are for extras in `plasma`.
+The others are for extras in KISS-kde/extra.

 4. You will need `gnugrep` to build at least one package.